 Most people fit air assisted suspension units to restore the rear ride height of their motorhome.
 Unlike normal vans, motorhomes are always fully laden, especially if additional rear racks are fitted to carry bikes etc. so the rear springs do sag after a while.
 These units will restore the ride height, however everyone who has had air assisted suspension systems fitted to their vehicles all say they are also impressed with the added benefits of improved ride, improved cornering and being less prone to side winds and buffering by large HGV’s

-Prices are available on contacting us, as kits are specific to vehicles and depend on if you want a compressor or not, all kits are only fitted in the workshop and not at the shows we attend.
+Prices are available on contacting us, as kits are specific to vehicles and depend on if you want a compressor or not, all kits are only fitted in the workshop.

 Coil Spring Upgrade